mdestombes/minecraft_ftbrev_server/README.md

 /!\ Dynmap mod need another open port.

+/!\ Dynmap Block Scan mod need Dynmap mod to process.
+So you can't activate only Dynmap Block Scan mod.

 ### Changing default port

 You should be able to changing default port of your server by changin linked environment variable, as: